 If we get an old furnace or water heater, we cut it up to separate and sort out the different parts.
-Aluminum, steel, copper — when pile gets big enough, we take it to the proper recycling center.
+Aluminium, steel, copper — when the pile gets big enough, we take it to the proper recycling center.

 Old refrigerant gets stored and eventually incinerated at an EPA-approved hazardous-material destruction facility.

 The money we get back from the recycling company pays for the expense of breaking it apart and transporting it.
 This way, we don’t have to charge the customer for removal services.